 Sakurako holds a B.A. in International Relations from Stanford University and worked as a trader for Cargill and Citibank.
 She and her family live in San Francisco.

 Emily Cohen Raskin directs the O2 Sabbatical Award program.
 In addition to her role with O2 Initiatives, she also serves as Senior Director at Hirsch & Associates, an advisory firm that works with families, foundations, and corporations to maximize the impact of their philanthropy.
 Prior to joining Hirsch & Associates, Emily was Senior Vice President of Museum Management Consultants, where she delivered strategic planning, program evaluation, and executive search services to over 50 museums, theaters, parks, and foundations throughout the United States.
 Emily’s background also includes serving as the Development Director of the Jamestown Community Center, where she was a member of the interim leadership team during the Executive Director’s sabbatical.

 Emily holds a B.A. from Pomona College and an M.B.A. from San Francisco State University.
-She serves on the Board of Leadership High School, a public charter school in the Excelsior District of San Francisco.
-Emily and her family live in San Francisco.
+She serves on the Board of Leadership High School and lives in San Francisco.

 Sam Cobbs, President, Tipping Point Community (2016 O2 Sabbatical Award recipient)